esmedrano/GeoViz/READ_ME_fork.md

 This is a modified version of the original GeoViz that takes lists of geohashes and shows their location on the map

-To use, download the code and open a terminal at the path of the folder.
+To use, download and extract the code.zip, then open a terminal at the path of the folder.

 Start GeoViz with: python app.py